DuhaimeLab/VirusHostInteractionPredictor/README.md

 conda install virushostinteractionpredictor
 ```

-Once installed, you can the vhip python module.
+Once installed, you can import the vhip python module.
 See the `example` folder on how to run the tool.

 ## Inputs